-What is the OLEV grant?
+What is the OZEV grant?
 This guide covers recent changes and explains how to claim for one or more EV charging points.

-Recent changes to OLEV grants give more support to businesses, organisations and homes to install approved electric vehicle charging points.
+Recent changes to OZEV grants give more support to businesses, organisations and homes to install approved electric vehicle charging points.

-The government is keen to promote the adoption of EV charging as part of its wider strategy to reduce emissions up to 2050 and the grants are distributed by the Office for Low Emission Vehicles (OLEV).
+The government is keen to promote the adoption of EV charging as part of its wider strategy to reduce emissions up to 2050 and the grants are distributed by the Office for Zero Emission Vehicles (OZEV).

 An EV is covered provided that it appears in the eligibility lists for the the Plug-in Car Grant, Plug-in Van Grant, Plug-in Taxi Grant or the list of EVHS eligible vehicles.

 Currently, eligible vehicles are:

 - BMW i3 and i3s

 - BMW i8*

 - Chevrolet Volt*